SAEON/somisana/toolkit/README.md

 ## Start the CLI

-Finally, start the CLI by installing dependencies as configured in `Pipfile`, and register the `somisana` keyword on your `$PATH`.
+Finally, start the CLI by installing dependencies as configured in `Pipfile`, and register the `toolkit` keyword on your `$PATH`.

 ```sh
 # In the toolkit directory, create the ".venv" directory.
 This hints to pipenv that you want your virtual environment to be local